Fraud Blocker

 Remember to find out beforehand where you can pick up the car.
 There are eight different rental car companies at Antalya Airport alone.
 They are spread across three terminals, two kilometers apart.

 In tourist towns, it feels like there is a rental car dealer on every street corner.
 They rarely parked their cars in front of their stores.
-So find out exactly where you have to pick up and return the car.
+So find out exactly where you need to pick up and drop off the vehicle.

 Do you have to return the car to another location?
 Then find out more about it beforehand!
-This way you won’t be stressed on your last day.
-Enter the drop-off location into the navigation system in advance and plan to stay for at least half an hour.
+This way, you won’t be stressed on your last day.
+Enter the drop-off location into the navigation system in advance, and plan to stay for at least 30 minutes.
 So you don’t have to worry about getting to the airport on time.

 12. You need a credit card or the rental amount in cash

-Since July 1, 2017, booking a rental car in Turkey has to be made via an account.
+Since July 1, 2017, booking a rental car in Turkey has required an account.

-This means: payment must be made by credit card or bank transfer or the landlord collects cash and deposits the money into an account himself.
+This means: payment must be made by credit card or bank transfer, or the car rental collects cash and deposits the money into an account themselves.
 In addition, a contract or invoice must be available.
 Companies also have to report the rental cars they have booked to a registration office – similar to a hotel booking.

 This is a measure to counteract the fact that a large proportion of the rental cars booked have so far bypassed the tax authorities.

-When booking a rental car online, a credit card is of course required.
+When booking a rental car online, a credit card is required.

 Two points are crucial for this: price and comfort.

-- Local car rental companies: These are the cheapest, but you have to go out of the hotel or call a car rental company, find out the price, and pay attention to the conditions.
+• Local car rental companies: These are the cheapest, but you have to go out of the hotel, call a car rental company, find out the price, and review the conditions.

-- Hotel: Booking is more comfortable, but costs more money.
+• Hotel: Booking is more convenient, but costs more.
 The cars come from local rental companies with which the hotels have an agreement.
-The price is usually higher because the hotels still contribute to the commission.
+The price is usually higher because hotels still pay commission.

-- You have the opportunity to compare offers online.
+• You can compare offers online.
 If you want to drive straight from the airport, you can hardly avoid making a reservation in advance.

 In all three cases, if necessary, the car rental companies will bring the rental car to your hotel and pick it up again from there.
 This is more convenient but may cost more.

-The better and larger local car rental companies now also have professional websites where you can book the vehicle online.
+The larger, better local car rental companies now also have professional websites where you can book a vehicle online.

 14. Take the handover and return of the rental car seriously!